Skip to main content

 Unique collaboration helps farmers evaluate their on-farm carbon footprint

-With agriculture accounting for some 13 per cent of national carbon emissions, it is clear the sector can make an important contribution to Australia’s transition to a low carbon economy.
-FarmPrint was developed by the CSIRO, MIRA and the CEFC to demonstrate the potential for data, science and technology to improve agricultural sustainability and reduce emissions on Australian farms.
+With agriculture accounting for 19.6 per cent of national carbon emissions, it is clear that work to decarbonise the sector can make an important contribution to Australia’s net zero ambitions.
+FarmPrint was developed by the CEFC, CSIRO, Macquarie Asset Management to demonstrate the potential for data, science and technology to improve agricultural sustainability and reduce emissions on Australian farms.

 Read our Insight